-- Consulting Fees: Fresenius Kabi - I may be discussing non-FDA approved indications during my presentation.
+- No relevant financial relationships to disclose. - I will be discussing non-FDA approved indications during my presentation.

 - Practical aspects of immunotherapy

 - Financial considerations

 - Medicare reimbursement

 - Commercial payers

 - New considerations for cancer immunotherapy

 10 Pipeline and Research

 - Current products on the market are the "tip of the iceberg" when looking at manufacturers' Immuno-Oncology (I-O) pipelines - During the next few years, we can expect a new IO product or indication every few months - Many new combinations and regimens with approved agents as well - Important to help patients understand that they are receiving immunotherapy